Royale Union Saint-Gilloise: Early glories

-The club was founded in 1897 and obtained its first of eleven titles as Champion of Belgium in 1904.
-Their matricule is 10.
+Royale Union Saint-Gilloise was founded in 1897 under the matricule number 10.
+The club obtained its first title as champion of Belgium in 1904.
+A year later, they managed to win the Coupe Van der Straeten Ponthoz, which is considered one of the earliest predecessors to the UEFA Champions League.

 The club won its first Belgian championship in 1903–04.

 From 1933 to 1935 the team played 60 consecutive matches undefeated, setting a still unbeaten record in Belgium, winning three league titles in a row across that period led by captain Jules Pappaert.

 With its first national title barely a few years after its foundation, Union quickly became a superpower and supplier to the Belgian team for the Olympic Games in 1920.

 The 1935 success was the club's eleventh, a Belgian record that would not be broken until the emergence of Anderlecht in the 1960s.
 Seven of those titles came before the outbreak of World War One in 1914.

 Between 1958 and 1965, the club had a brief spell of European success, playing in the Inter-Cities Fairs Cup and reaching the semi-finals in the 1958–60 edition after a two-legged victory against A.S.
 Roma.
 In 1963, however, the club was relegated to the second division, and in 1980 even fell as low as the Belgian Promotion division, the fourth tier.